-Katherine Gividen teaches American Red Cross First/CPR/AED and Wilderness and Remote First Aid courses.
+Katherine Gividen teaches American Red Cross First Aid/CPR/AED and Wilderness and Remote First Aid courses.
+She is a NOLS Wilderness First Responder.
 Katherine also teaches backpacking and camping classes for the Louisiana Department of Wildlife and Fisheries Becoming an Outdoors Woman program.
 She previously taught backpacking classes for LSU’s Leisure and Arts Program.
-Katherine is president of the Louisiana Hiking Club.
+Katherine has served as president of the Louisiana Hiking Club.

 Wilderness and Remote First Aid Details